Here, You can find multiple sample zip files for your testing purposes and you can download them.

 Linux:

-2. Navigate to the directory: Use the cd command to change to the directory containing the files to compress.
+command to change to the directory containing the files to compress. - Use the

 Additional tips to create Zip File: